YubicoLabs/passkey-workshop/docs/docs/relying-party/config-and-data.md

 The property `credential` will be the field that stores the actual passkey itself.
 Some of the other fields like `credentialId` and `userHandle` can be inferred from the data encoded in the `credential` property, but are highlighted to help improve searchability of credentials from your application.
 Many operations may need to either find an individual credential by ID, or group all of the credentials by `userHandle`.

-The time based properties, `registrationTime`, `lastUsedTime` and `lastUpdateTime`, are not required, and are generally best practices.
+The time based properties, `registrationTime`, `lastUsedTime` and `lastUpdateTime`, are not required, but are generally best practices that can be used for reporting.

-Also note how the only option that is allowed to be updated is the `credentialNickname`.
-As discussed in an earlier section, you should not allow users to edit the passkey (credential) directly.
+Note the only option that is allowed to be updated is the `credentialNickname`.
+As discussed in an earlier section, you should not allow users to edit the passkey (credential) directly, but instead provide some identifier that they can use to help with credential management

 #### Interface